JustaName-id/JustaName-sdk/docs/sdk/JustaName React SDK/functions/useAllEns.md

 # useAllEns

-A React hook for fetching all ENS names with infinite scroll pagination support.
+A React hook for fetching ENS domains with subname counts using infinite scroll pagination.

 ---